-- Advise and assure the Board and the Chief Executive (who is the Accountable Officer) on whether effective arrangements are in place to plan, commission, deliver and quality manage education systems and provide assurance on behalf of the organisation. - Where appropriate, advise the Board and the Chief Executive on where, and how, its education systems and assurance framework may be strengthened and developed further. - Recommend to the Board education training plans including investment in new programmes and disinvestment in others. - Recommend to the Board on strategic matters relating to Education Commissioning and Education Quality. - Recommend the specification of tender documents in respect of Education to the Board i.
-Provide assurance to the Board as to the effective management and improvement of the quality of HEIW's education and related research activities.
+- Advise and assure the Board and the Chief Executive (who is the Accountable Officer) on whether effective arrangements are in place to plan, commission, deliver and quality manage which shall include continual improvement in line with the Duty of Quality education systems and provide assurance on behalf of the organisation. - Where appropriate, advise the Board and the Chief Executive on where, and how, its education systems and assurance framework may be strengthened and developed further. - Recommend to the Board education training plans including investment in new programmes and disinvestment in others. - Recommend to the Board on strategic matters relating to Education Commissioning and Education Quality. - Recommend the specification of tender documents in respect of Education to the Board